NeoDragonCP/CCSpriteDraggable/README.md

 In order to get touch events.

 Code in place works on iOS, Android (using spritebuilder plugin), and Mac using mouse events.

+Works and tested on Cocos2D-Objective C Version 3.4